What happens in the Introductory session?

 What happens if I miss an appointment?

-If you need to cancel or re-arrange an appointment I ask that you give me 24hrs notice.
-If I don’t receive this notice, there is a charge of 50% of the missed fee, payable at the next session.
+If you’re not able to make it to a session, and need to cancel, I ask that you give me as much notice as possible.
+If I receive less than 24 hrs notice, I charge the full fee for the cancelled or missed session.
+This fee will need to be paid before another session can be booked.
 You can ring, text or email me to let me know if you need to cancel or re-arrange.

 Do you keep records of my sessions?

 I keep notes of our sessions.
 These are anonymous (I use codes instead of names) and are kept securely.
 They are for my personal use, and are a brief, factual, record of the key information from each session.
 My aim is that my notes should be respectful of each person.
-Under the Data Protection Act (1998) you have a right to see anything recorded about you.
+Under GDPR you have the right to ask to see any data I hold on you.

 How many sessions will I need?